Welcome to Spectre

 Pioneering the Future of Digital Cryptocurrency

-SpectreX uses the AstroBWTv3 algorithm to support decentralized, untraceable mining on CPUs, making it resistant to ASICs, FPGAs, and GPUs.Future Privacy Enhancements
+SpectreX uses the AstroBWTv3 algorithm to support decentralized, untraceable mining on CPUs, making it resistant to ASICs, FPGAs, and GPUs.Future Privacy

 With the upcoming GhostFACE protocol, Spectre will enable fully anonymous transactions, enhancing user privacy and financial security.FAQs